luisdaher/pundit_custom_errors/README.md

     default: "You have requested a page that you do not have access to."
     sample_policy:
-      show?: "You're not allowed to see this." edit?: "You're not allowed to edit this"
+      show?: "You're not allowed to see this." edit?: "You're not allowed to edit this."
 ```

 ## Contributing